Wallyp23/exploringdunitz/_posts/2018-11-05-fall-petrouch.md

 lat: 34.036338
 lng: -118.480257
 runningtitle: "this is just the title at the top, no need to do anything here"
-desc: "this is the map popup text"
+desc: "Santa Monica is a liberal tech and business hub that sports a future-oriented mindset designed in a manner that demonstrates that the city cares for its people"
 ---
 Nineteen years, six days and counting, I’ve lived in Santa Monica; born and raised in the city, I felt like I had a solid understanding of what the city is “about.”
 When afforded the opportunity to conduct a research project on one of USC’s neighboring districts, however, I couldn’t help but choose to research Santa Monica, if only for the sole reason that it’s the only place I’ve ever called home.
 In the ensuing weeks following this writing project’s initiation date, countless hours were dedicated to obtaining valid data; the research that’s been conducted all leads to an unmistakable conclusion: Santa Monica is a liberal tech and business hub that sports a future-oriented mindset designed in a manner that demonstrates that the city cares for its people.
 Conversations and surveys with/of neighbors confirm that the city is liberal; analysis of expert reviews on the business climate of Santa Monica as well as first-hand analysis of local businesses demonstrate that Santa Monica is a booming business destination; and examination of local initiatives illustrate the level of caring the city has for its people.